Sergei Witte: 1905 Revolution and Chairman of the Council of Ministers

 In the two weeks following the October Manifesto, several pogroms took place against Jews, especially in St. Petersburg and Odessa.
-Witte ordered an official investigation, where it was revealed that the police in the former city had organised, armed and gave vodka to the anti-Semitic crowds, and even participated in the attacks.
+Witte ordered an official investigation, where it was revealed that the police in the former city had organised, armed and given vodka to, the anti-Semitic crowds, and even participated in the attacks.
 Witte demanded the prosecution of the chief of police in St. Petersburg, who was involved in the printing of anti-Semitic pamphlets, but the tsar intervened and protected him.
 Witte believed that anti-Semitism was 'considered fashionable' among the elite.
 In the aftermath of the Kishinev pogrom in 1903, Witte had said that if Jews 'comprise about fifty percent of the membership in the revolutionary parties', it was 'the fault of our government.
 The Jews are too oppressed'.

 Milyukov once confronted Witte to ask why he would not commit himself to a constitution.
 Witte replied that he could not 'because the Tsar does not wish it'.
 Witte was worried that the court was only using him, as had emerged in talks with members of the Kadet Party.

 After his skillful diplomacy Witte was appointed as Chairman of the new Council of Ministers, the equivalent of Prime Minister, and formed Sergei Witte's Cabinet, not belonging to any party, as there were none.
 No longer was the tsar the head of the government.
 "Immediately upon my nomination as President of the Imperial Council I made it clear that the Procurator of the Most Holy Synod Konstantin Pobedonostsev, could not remain in office, for he definitely represented the past."
 He was replaced by Prince Alexey D. Obolensky.
 Trepov and Alexander Bulygin were dismissed and, after many discussions, Pyotr Nikolayevich Durnovo was appointed as Minister of Interior on 1 January 1906; his appointment is considered one of the greatest errors Witte made during his administration.